Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 About AMVital's Approach

-AMVital's turmeric kojic acid soap is formulated to be gentle enough for various skin types while delivering effective brightening.
+AMVital's turmeric kojic acid soap is designed to be gentle enough for various skin types while delivering effective brightening.
 We focus on education so you can adjust usage to your specific needs.

 Here's to your golden glow!